-To this end, said Protocol develops the internal procedure for identifying, analyzing, approving, monitoring, informing and controlling Related-Party Transactions.
-For these purposes and in order to support the Company's governance bodies and, in particular, the Audit and Control Commission, an Operational Group was constituted which centralizes the work of identifying and analyzing Related-Party Transactions, as well as coordination with all other internal areas.
-In particular, it provides for the monitoring, information and control work concerning Related-Party Transactions for which approval is delegated by the Company's Board of Directors.
+To this end, the Protocol develops the internal procedure for identifying, analyzing, approving, monitoring, informing and controlling Related-Party Transactions.
+For these purposes and to support the Company's governance bodies and, in particular, the Audit and Control Commission, an Operational Group was constituted which centralizes the work of identifying and analyzing Related-Party Transactions, as well as coordination with all other internal areas.
+It provides for the monitoring, information and control work concerning Related-Party Transactions for which approval is delegated by the Company's Board of Directors.

-Note on Section D.6
+Note to section D.6